percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

  At startup, no validation is performed.

- At runtime, any undesirable operation is denied and an error is logged.
+ At runtime, any undesirable operation is denied, and an error is logged.

 Auto-increment lock mode
 ------------------------